flash-oss/allserver/README.md

 1. **Always choose DX (Developer Experience) over everything else**
    - Otherwise, Allserver won't differ from the alternatives.
    - When newbie developer reads server-side code of an RPC (micro)service they should quickly understand what is what.
-   - Developers should call remote procedures as easy as regular method calls.
 1. **Switching between data protocols must be as easy as changing single config value**
    - Common example is when you want to convert your (micro)service from HTTP to gRPC.
    - Or if you want to call the gRPC server you are developing but don't have the gRPC client, so you use [Postman](https://www.postman.com/downloads/), `curl` or a browser (HTTP) for that.